dschadow/JavaSecurity/README.md

 browser at **http://localhost:8080/xss**.

 # Command Line Applications in Detail
-All projects contain **main** methods to start the demo.
+The following projects demonstrate crypto usage in Java with different libraries.
+Each project contains one or more **main** methods to start the demo.

 ## crypto-hash
 Crypto demo project using Java to hash passwords with different hashing algorithms.
-All classes contain **main** methods to execute the samples.

 ## crypto-java
 Crypto demo project using plain Java to encrypt and decrypt data with asymmetric (RSA) and symmetric (AES) algorithms as well as to sign and verify data (DSA).
-All classes contain **main** methods to execute the samples.

 ## crypto-keyczar
 Crypto demo project using [Keyczar](http://www.keyczar.org) to encrypt and decrypt data with asymmetric (RSA) and symmetric (AES) algorithms as well as to sign and verify data (DSA).
-All classes contain **main** methods to execute the samples.

 ## crypto-shiro
 Crypto demo project using [Apache Shiro](http://shiro.apache.org) to encrypt and decrypt data with symmetric (AES) algorithms as well as hash data (passwords).
-All classes contain **main** methods to execute the samples.

 ## crypto-tink
 Crypto demo project using [Google Tink](https://github.com/google/tink) to encrypt and decrypt data with asymmetric and symmetric algorithms as well as to sign and verify data.
-All classes contain **main** methods to execute the samples.

 ## Meta
 [![Build Status](https://travis-ci.org/dschadow/JavaSecurity.svg)](https://travis-ci.org/dschadow/JavaSecurity)